-On the other hand, stainless steel is strong with rust, hygienic and easy to maintain.
-It is also easy to sharpen however it has lower edge retention and has shorter lifetime for use.
+On the other hand, stainless steel is strong, resistant to rust, hygienic and easy to maintain.
+It’s also easy to sharpen, however it has lower edge retention and a shorter lifetime.

-Manufactured by Hitachi Metals,Ltd. Contains Carbon 1.3%, Manganese 0.25%, Rockwell Hardness 61-64 HRC.
-Very hard material made from fine particle pure carbon.
-It is commonly used for Honyaki knives which are made with traditional method of sword blacksmithing.
+Manufactured by Hitachi Metals,Ltd. Contains carbon 1.3% and manganese 0.25% with a Rockwell Hardness of 61-64 HRC.
+This is a very hard material made from fine particle pure carbon.
+It’s commonly used for Honyaki knives, which are made with the traditional method of sword blacksmithing.

-The same composition of White-1 steel but has lower hardness.
+The same composition of White-1 steel but with lower hardness.

-The same composition of Blue-1 steel but has lower hardness.
+The same composition of Blue-1 steel but with lower hardness.